virtual/100daysofcode/index.md

+## Day 99: 2017-11-30 Thursday

+> Does this count as my first iphone? 😜 Working in xcode is amazing for #ReactNative.
+No more issues with connectivity and rebooting Expo all the time.
+Did styling & history updates. #mtcs07boz 99/#100DaysOfCode

+## Day 98: 2017-11-29 Wednesday

+> 🏆 Updating my sites to use the holy grail layout with #flexbox 🃏 Learning Jest with Enzyme for #javascript testing 🎈 Celebrating my birthday with good food & friends!
+98/#100DaysOfCode

+## Day 97: 2017-11-28 Tuesday

+> Added validator & zxcvbn password strength checker (amazing!) to sign up form and tweaked styles.
+(Took me awhile to realize that's named after the bottom row of the keyboard!) ;P 97/#100DaysOfCode https://github.com/dropbox/zxcvbn

+## Day 96: 2017-11-27 Monday

+> Moving along with this coffee app, added in more Material Design and MomentJS.
+Going to try out xcode instead of Expo for React Native tomorrow--tired of fighting connections.
+96/#100DaysOfCode

 ## Day 95: 2017-11-26 Sunday

 > Not feeling so ambitious this holiday weekend so enjoying a fun "game" of zombie destruction with Flexbox Zombies!
 Thanks for the recommendation @PeteCapeCod ;) 95/#100DaysOfCode #ReactNative https://geddski.teachable.com/p/flexbox-zombies